0xMirasio/IDAPlugins/README.md

 ## Essentials

 https://github.com/REhints/HexRaysCodeXplorer For better code navigation in RE process.
-CodeXplorer automates code reconstruction of C++ applications. https://github.com/airbus-cert/ttddbg New debugger for IDA which supports loading Time Travel Debugging traces. https://github.com/archercreat/ida_names IDA-names automatically renames pseudocode windows with the current function name. https://github.com/david-lazar/IDAPatternSearch The IDA Pattern Search plugin adds a capability of finding functions according to bit-patterns into the well-known IDA Pro disassembler based on Ghidra's function patterns format. https://github.com/eternalklaus/RefHunter RefHunter find all references in simple and lightweighted manner.
+CodeXplorer automates code reconstruction of C++ applications. https://github.com/archercreat/ida_names IDA-names automatically renames pseudocode windows with the current function name. https://github.com/david-lazar/IDAPatternSearch The IDA Pattern Search plugin adds a capability of finding functions according to bit-patterns into the well-known IDA Pro disassembler based on Ghidra's function patterns format. https://github.com/eternalklaus/RefHunter RefHunter find all references in simple and lightweighted manner.

+## Decompilation Helper

+https://github.com/airbus-cert/Yagi Yagi is a C++ plugin that includes the Ghidra decompiler into IDA 7.5 and 7.6.

+## Time travel Debugging

+https://github.com/airbus-cert/ttddbg New debugger for IDA which supports loading Time Travel Debugging traces. https://github.com/gaasedelen/tenet/ Tenet is an IDA Pro plugin which enables reverse engineers to explore execution traces of native code

 ## DeObfuscation / Decoder
 https://gitlab.com/eshard/d810 D-810 is a plugin which aims at removing several obfuscation layer.